scrabbletank/farhome-rules/rulesdoc.md

 - langauge shared by lizardfolk, drakes, kobolds, and a handful of swamp living creatures.
 While the core language is similar across all species, each race has their own words and phrases that differ.

 ##### Sylvani
 - Used by fey creatures, has an enchanting flow that is easy to get lost in, especially when singing.
-You have expertise with performance checks when singing Sylvani, and humanoid species that listen are much less likely to pay attention to anyone but you.
+You have expertise with performance challenges when singing Sylvani, and humanoid species that listen are much less likely to pay attention to anyone but you.

 ##### Druidic
 - language of the druids.
 Druidic can be understood to an extent by animals.
-While animals cannot speak it themselves, conversation or nature checks with animals when speaking druidic have expertise.
+While animals cannot speak it themselves, conversation or nature challenges with animals when speaking druidic have expertise.

 ##### Draconic
 - language of dragons, it's nearly impossible for non-dragon species to speak, at least fluently.
 Draconic words reverberate across the divine weave, making it particularly dangerous for those not fluent in it to speak.
 Draconic has been known to start small fires, freeze water, and dispell enchantments.
 Wizards fluent in draconic can use it to channel the elements when casting spells.
 Spells that deal elemental damage can be prepared and cast in draconic, allowing you to reroll a die in the spellcasting roll.
 Draconic spells are even more difficult to prepare than normal spells, counting as 2 spells for your prepared spell limit.